pacmaninbw/DictionaryBaseCPP/README.md

 # Todo Items
  - Add performance tests that test different containers in the GenericDictionary (std::vector versus std::map)
  - Integrate the generated performance tests into the unit testing.
+ - Add a default constructor.
+ - Add a constructor that takes only the wraping enum values.
+ - Allow data to be added at run time.